adrian154/blog/blogposts/tls.md

 </div>
 <div class="segment" data-hex="bf687d10e2f209" data-name="Encrypted Data">

-The TLS plaintext, encrypted using the server's key and the initialization vector derived in the key schedule (XOR'd by the sequence number of the record&mdash;a counter starting from 0 that is increased every time a record is read&mdash;to prevent any information leakage).
+The TLS plaintext, encrypted using the server's key and the initialization vector derived in the key schedule (XOR'd by the sequence number of the record&mdash;a counter starting from 0 that is increased every time a record is read&mdash;to create a unique IV for each record).

 </div>
 <div class="segment" data-hex="661418d92aaf3626dfe5670f3127d6ed" data-name="Authentication Tag">